-The dimensions of blocks must be designed to promote safe and efficient motorized and nonmotorized transportation access.
-The maximum block length in a low-density residential subdivision (4 or fewer dwelling units per acre) is 1,200 feet.
+The dimensions of blocks must be designed to accommodate and promote safe and efficient motorized and nonmotorized transportation accessvehicular circulation at safe speeds.
+The desirable-maximum block length in a low-density residential subdivision (4 or fewer dwelling units per acre) is 1,200 feet.
 The maximum block length in other contexts is 600 feet.
-Shorter maximum block length requirements may be imposed by the city in walkable, mixed-use environments.
+Shorter maximum block length requirements may be imposed by the city in walkable, mixed-use environments-and the desirable minimum length is 300 feet.